Microsoft introduces its own chips for AI, with eye on cost

 "We think this gives us a way that we can provide better solutions to our customers that are faster and lower cost and higher quality," said Scott Guthrie, the executive vice president of Microsoft's cloud and AI group.

-Microsoft also said that next year it will offer its Azure customers cloud services that run on the newest flagship chips from Nvidia NVDA.O and Advanced Micro Devices.
+Microsoft also said that next year it will offer its Azure customers cloud services that run on the newest flagship chips from Nvidia NVDA.O and Advanced Micro Devices AMD.O.
+Microsoft said it is testing GPT 4 - OpenAI's most advanced model - on AMD's chips.

 "This is not something that's displacing Nvidia," said Ben Bajarin, chief executive of analyst firm Creative Strategies.